I’ve been chasing Feinman since I was twenty-one. By that, I mean, beyond the man himself, the ideal of true love and all its promise.

 “Meet me in the basement in one hour,” he said.

-Which I did for a brief and naughty rendezvous.
-I fell into bed afterwards into a deep, rejuvenating sleep.
+Which I did for a brief rendezvous, then fell into my bed afterwards into a deep, rejuvenating sleep.

 “There she is!”
 Jake declared, “Well, you’re a sleepy head.”